lichenghaoo/ESCC-STR-xQTL/README.md

 Figure reproduction code for the multi-omics STR-xQTL study of esophageal squamous cell carcinoma.

-This repository accompanies the manuscript:

-> Multi-omics analysis of short tandem repeat variation identifies candidate causal risk loci in esophageal squamous cell carcinoma

 ## Scope

 This repository contains custom R scripts for reproducing manuscript figures from processed analysis outputs.
 It is intended to support code review and figure reproduction for the manuscript.

-This repository is not a standalone software package and is not a complete end-to-end pipeline for raw WGS, WGBS or RNA-seq processing from FASTQ files.

 ## Repository contents